To: School/Division HR Officers and Secondary Contacts, University Business Managers, Student Services Managers

 - Please be advised, if a student is transferring from a job that is on Work Break into a new appointment, they must first be returned from Work Break.
-The Hire/Transfer action will not update their Payroll status.

 - When submitting hires, returning from work break, and termination, always be mindful of payroll deadlines.

 - Note: Calendars are subject to change.
 Please review on a regular basis to ensure you have the most up-to-date information.